Skip to main content

 First-time setup

-Then install the Azure CLI, and run:
+Then install the AWS CLI, and run:

 # Install packages